 Fertility issues are complex and very often beyond the reach of the leafiness of kale Still, there are certain bad foods for fertility, which can impact your chances to conceive.
 Oh and before you do the deep dive, I wanted to keep this list simple without the barrage of “dos” and “don’ts” that can sometimes be stressful just reading them.

 Hear me out because it may just be this.
 These foods aren’t just bad for your fertility, some of them are just plain bad for your general well-being too!

-One of the bad foods for fertility you need to totally steer clear of for a successful conception is saturated trans fats.
+One of the bad foods for fertility you should steer clear of is trans fats.
 Foods that contain trans fats promote inflammation and make it difficult to maintain a healthy weight.

 2. Refined Carbs

-The fact that they don’t have fiber makes them increase the chance of medical problems like insulin resistance and blood sugar imbalances.
+The fact that they don’t have fibre makes them increase the chance of medical problems like insulin resistance and blood sugar imbalances.

-This can lead to disturbed sex hormones while can lower the chances of conception.
-Try to avoid white bread and white rice, instead go for healthier options like farro, quinoa, brown rice, whole grain bread, or whole wheat foods.
+This can lead to disturbed sex hormones while can lower the chances of getting pregnant.
+Try to avoid white bread and white rice, instead go for healthier options like quinoa, brown rice, whole grain bread, or whole wheat foods.